Ned Willis: Storylines

 Yashvi begins training to join the police force.
 Zenin Alexio (Axle Whitehead) threatens Ned, as he think he has told Yashvi about the illegal gun ring he is running at the fight club.
 After trying to keep Zenin away from Yashvi, Ned eventually goes to the police.
 Ned worries when Yashvi goes undercover to investigate Zenin, and he is soon caught in the middle of a police operation to catch Zenin with the guns.
 Zenin holds Ned hostage at gunpoint, but Yashvi manages to distract him and he is arrested.
 Although Yashvi scolds Ned for his reckless behaviour, she tries to stop a newly promoted Mark Brennan from charging Ned.
 Despite winning Employee of the Month, Ned becomes discontented working at Lassiters and Terese arranges for him to manage the relaunch of the Lassiters rooftop pool.
 Although his body positivity theme goes down well, the pressure of arranging the event causes him to quit his job to start a career as an artist.
 Yashvi supports him, but Shane and Paul disapprove of his new venture.
 He initially struggles to get work, but soon comes up with a plan to turn the Backpackers into an art and exhibition space called The Hive.
 To fund his new venture and an upcoming exhibition, Ned begins selling artistic semi-nude photos through Fandangle, a content subscription service.
 A mysterious client pays him for several nude photos and a video, and Ned is alarmed when they seemingly track him to Erinsborough.
 When his fan asks to meet up, Ned is horrified to discover that Scarlett is responsible.
 She threatens to expose his nude photos unless he paints her portrait for her new fiancé.
 Ned initially goes along with her demands, but Scarlett's behaviour becomes more erratic.
 He confesses to Yashvi, who is furious at his continued secretive behaviour.
 Scarlett reports Ned to the police, claiming he is stalking her.
 She gatecrashes his art exhibition and switches his entry to a prestigious art prize – a painting of Yashvi – with her own portrait.
 Enraged, Ned follows Scarlett to the maze where she stabbed him a year earlier.
 When he regains consciousness the next morning, he finds he has a head wound and no memory of his showdown with Scarlett.
 She is reported missing and police constable Levi Canning (Richie Morris) finds traces of her blood in Ned's car.
+Eventually Scarlett is found and claims that Ned attacked her.
+Yashvi helps Ned clear his name and they expose Scarlett as a liar.
+Scarlett attempts to throw acid over him but injures herself instead and is returned to the psychiatric hospital.